jazzychad/PiPBugDemo/README.md

 pipController.delegate = self
 ```

-On `iOS` I am receiving delegate callbacks to the `AVPictureInPictureSampleBufferPlaybackDelegate` methods:
+On `iOS`, as soon as I instantiate `AVPictureInPictureController(contentSource: contentSource)` I am receiving delegate callbacks to the `AVPictureInPictureSampleBufferPlaybackDelegate` methods:

 ```
 IOSViewController.pictureInPictureControllerTimeRangeForPlayback(_:)